Niche Field in Sudden Demand

 Business is always booming in December and January for senior research scientist Dr. Cécile Viboud.
 That’s because she and her group at Fogarty International Center collect and analyze data about worldwide influenza trends, and flu season poses challenges for them every year.
 Usually, though, their work escapes notice beyond interested insiders.
 But winter 2020 was exceptional, of course.
 COVID-19 happened.

-“There’s so much interest in disease-modeling right now—it’s crazy,” acknowledges Viboud, director of FIC’s Division of International Epidemiology and Population Studies.
+“There’s so much interest in disease-modeling right now—it’s crazy,” acknowledges Viboud, senior staff scientist, FIC’s Division of International Epidemiology and Population Studies.
 “My colleagues and I joke that our field of expertise is such a niche and nobody knows what we are doing and now everyone wants to talk to us.”

 Viboud recalls coming across the disease caused by a novel coronavirus “in late December, early January by just looking at ProMED.”